philip-brohan/offline_assimilation/docs/da_for_ds.rst

    MSLP at Fort William, Stornoway, and London (October 22nd, 1903 at 6pm).

    The red dot marks Fort William, the blue Stornoway, and the black London.
-Scatter plots show relationship between their mslp, in the 20CRv3 ensemble for this particular point in time. (:doc:`Figure source.<analyses/DA_exposition/lr_contour>`)
+Scatter plots show relationship between the mslp at the three locations, across the 20CRv3 ensemble, at this particular point in time. (:doc:`Figure source <analyses/DA_exposition/lr_contour>`).

 |